strawmanninen/wavetablesaw/README.md

-# wavetablesaw
+# Wavetablesaw

-A wavetable conversion and manipulation tool
+A wavetable conversion and manipulation tool, enables adjusting the wavetable size and other things.